-The Spanish fritters recipe is easy to make, and the fritter puffs are plump and delicious.
+This recipe for Spanish fritters is so easy to make, and the puffs themselves are so plump and delicious.

 Second Edition of The Neighborhood Cookbook (1914)

 The Spanish bun or cake may be made without frosting, if you prefer.
 It is nice when made either way.

 One cup butter, two cups brown sugar, yolks of four eggs, whites of two (other whites to be used for frosting), one cup sour milk, one teaspoon each vanilla, cloves, and cinnamon, one-half teaspoon nutmeg, two cups flour, one teaspoon baking powder.
 Mix.

 Cake to be baked in long pan.
 Sprinkle one cup of chopped nuts on top of cake.
 Frost and bake as instructed below:

 Frosting: One cup brown sugar, two whites of eggs, vanilla, cinnamon, allspice, and cloves.
 Put frosting on cake BEFORE baking.
 Bake in slow (325°F) oven.

 1 cup sugar; one-third cup butter; ½ cup boiling water; 1 cup sour milk; yolks of 2 eggs or 1 whole egg beaten to cream; 1 teaspoon soda; 1 teaspoon baking powder; 2 cups flour; chocolate for flavoring.
 Mix and bake. —Mrs. Bernard Montague

 Whether it's the old time fritter puffs, the frosted Spanish buns, or the rich chocolate cake, you will enjoy eating these old fashioned treats.

 Try one of these desserts from Grandma's Spanish collection today, and treat your friends and family to something truly special.